improvedk/improve.dk/source/_posts/sqlbits-9-session-evaluation/sqlbits-9-session-evaluation.md

 * [Optimizing Performance Using Page and Row Compression](http://sqlbits.com/Sessions/Event10/Optimizing_Performance_Using_Page_and_Row_Compression)
 * [Revealing the Magic](http://sqlbits.com/Sessions/Event10/Revealing_the_Magic)

 Revealing the Magic is the same session as Knowing the Internals – Who Needs SQL Server Anyways?
-I’ve renamed it to better reflect what my purpose with the session is – to reveal the magic.
+I've renamed it to better reflect what my purpose with the session is – to reveal the magic.
 To hopefully provide that revelation of what SQL Server really is, once we hit the disk.

 I look forward to an excellent 2012 with, hopefully, a lot of presentations to come!